clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 !!! question "Question 10"
     :question: Fill in the same table as in Question 8 but for SampleE with the values found in the MultiQC report.
+    ??? tip
+        For all MultiQC tables you can configure and choose which columns to view by clicking the **:material-dots-grid:Configure Columns**-button.

 ## Variant Quality
 The next step after you have validated the quality of the sequencerun is variants.
 How do we know that a variant we see is real and not an artifact?